 Unlike obtaining a medical license, becoming board-certified is not mandatory to begin a career in medicine.
 It’s an optional extra step.
 Some physicians even obtain multiple certifications.

 The American Board of Medical Specialties (ABMS) is the most well-known organization that sets physician certification standards.
 It encompasses 24 specialty boards, some of which grant certification in subspecialties.
 The American Board of Dermatology, for example, has also established certification in pediatric dermatology and dermatopathology.

-There are two other main certification boards, the American Osteopathic Association and the American Board of Physician Specialties, as well as numerous other self-designated boards that don’t report to a central organization.
-Some physicians choose to obtain multiple certifications.
+There are two other main certification boards—the American Osteopathic Association and the American Board of Physician Specialties—as well as numerous other self-designated boards that don’t report to a central organization.

 How do doctors become board-certified?

 Most doctors begin the board certification process during or soon after residency.
-Remember, physicians at this point have already undergone a significant amount of education and training.
-Dr. Alfonso Barrera, Plastic Surgeon who is certified by both by the American Board of Plastic Surgery and the American Board of Otolaryngology, outlines the process.
+Dr. Alfonso Barrera, a plastic surgeon who is certified by both by the American Board of Plastic Surgery and the American Board of Otolaryngology, outlines the process.